Knit or Crochet? How Knitting and Crocheting Differ

 No Hard and Fast Rules for Knitting or Crochet

 As can be seen, both knitting and crochet offer amazing versatility.
 And certainly, it cannot be said that one method is better than the other.
+A crafter may feel that each method is better suited for a particular project.
 Much depends on the type of yarn used, the size of knitting needles or hooks, the stitches used, plus the skill-level and imagination of the crafter.

-While both methods differ, one thing is sure: a skilled knitter or crocheter can produce absolutely wonderful handcrafted items.
+While both methods differ, one thing is sure: a skilled knitter or crocheter can produce absolutely wonderful handmade items.

 © 2012 Athlyn Green